koszeggy/KGySoft.WinForms/README.md

 <details>
 <summary><strong>Task Dialog</strong><a id="task-dialog"/></summary><p/>

 A task dialog is a specialized dialog that can be used to present elaborate information to the user, and can offer possible actions in different ways.
-It can display a title, a main instruction, a concealable detailed description, footer text, and can have command links, radio buttons, a check box and buttons.
+It can display a title, a main instruction, a message, a concealable detailed description, footer text, and can have command links, radio buttons, a check box and buttons.
 It can also display icons (a main icon and a footer icon), a progress bar, and supports using a timer.
-The task dialog is a native Windows control on Windows Vista and later, but the KGy SOFT `TaskDialog` supports rendering in compatible mode on earlier Windows versions or when visual styles are not enabled.
+The task dialog is a native Windows component on Windows Vista and later, but the KGy SOFT `TaskDialog` supports compatibility mode on earlier Windows versions or when visual styles are not enabled.

 <p align="center">
   <img alt="A native TaskDialog in the KGySoft.WinForms.Example application" src="https://github.com/user-attachments/assets/f8e87751-d483-48f3-87a3-feabeb7ff86f"/>